The 2020 Competition is at our own EPIC rink!

 - Fill out the rest of the information, and click “Save skater information” (or “team information”) button at the bottom.

-- Under “Select an event” on the right, select the event you want, then “Add to shopping cart.” (for duets, a 30 word, NO COMMAS, description is required on a later screen)
+- Under “Select an event” on the right, select the event you want, then “Add to shopping cart.” (for duets, a 30 word description is required on a later screen)

 - Practice Ice options will appear on the right (except for Interpretive).
 Select your Practice Ice and add to cart.